-Marketing Strategy of Argos analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Argos analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Argos marketing mix, help the brand succeed in the market.

 Argos marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Argos Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Argos marketing strategy can be explained as follows: